Zaldana/beat-box/README.md

 - To enable the metronome you can click on the **CLICK TRACK** button.
 You can use the metronome to help you create a sequence on the sequencer without a drum machine beat.

 - The step selector can be used to separate two beats.
-If you were two select the eighth step everything beyond the eighth beat could be used as a fill, and enabled live.
+If you were to select the eighth step everything beyond the eighth beat could be used as a fill, and enabled live.

 - Musical typing works regardless of whether the sequencer is selected.